Renewable Energy: Build a Greener Future

 Biomass heating systems burn a mix of wood pellets or chips made of plants and other organic matter.
 They either provide heat in a single room or can power the central heating and hot water boilers in your house.
 While carbon dioxide is still released when burned, it’s considerably less than fossil fuels and much cheaper than maintaining an old electric heating system.

 By far the most popular and easiest way to go green is adding solar panels to your building.
-They generate electricity from sunlight that can be used to heat your home, produce warm water, turn on air conditioning, … In the UK, it is also estimated that solar energy panels could save you up to £230 a year on your energy bills.
+They generate electricity from sunlight that can be used to heat your home, produce warm water, turn on air conditioning.

 SolarCentric is one of the UK’s leading solar panel providers, working with companies and private homes across the country.
 Our team can guide you from initial consultation to full installation and support you to find the best solution for your budget and needs.
 Join our mission to accelerate the transition to a greener, sustainable future, enquire today for more information!